khyateed/Movie-Data-Analysis/README.md

 **Level Up**: Scrape websites or make API calls to get additional data.

+If you struggled with the Code Challenge, use only the following data files:

+* imdb.title.basics
+* imdb.title.ratings
+* bom.movie_gross

 ## The Deliverables

 There are four deliverables for this project:

+1. An organized **GitHub repository** including a README.md file that describes the contents of the repository.
-1. A well documented **Jupyter Notebook** containing any code you've written for this project and comments explaining it.
+2. A well documented **Jupyter Notebook** containing any code you've written for this project and comments explaining it.
 This work will need to be pushed to your GitHub repository in order to submit your project.
-2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
-This file should be the source of information for navigating through the repository.
-3. A short **Keynote/PowerPoint/Google Slides presentation** (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
-Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of presentation.pdf.
+3. A short **Non-technical presentation** giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
+We recommend creating the presentation in Google Slides, PowerPoint, or Keynote.
+Include a pdf of your non-technical presentation in your repository (use file name "presentation.pdf").
 4. **[A Blog Post](https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1)**

-Note: On-campus students may have different requirements, please speak with your instructor.

 ### Jupyter Notebook Must-Haves